 How to Avoid It:

-Many new businesses focus so much on launching their product or service that they forget to listen to their customers.
-Ignoring feedback can result in missed opportunities for improvement and customer retention.
+Many new business owners focus so much on their product or service that they forget to listen to their customers.
+Ignoring feedback can result in missed opportunities for improvement and customer dissatisfaction.

 How to Avoid It: